bcgov/fbp-go/README.md

 ## Log of changes & decisions.

+- [x] Advanced: Change PDF and PC to sliders.
 - [x] Changed icon for iOS.
 - [x] Added crown fraction burned to basic screen.
 - [x] More space on left hand side.